menraromial/k8s-tutorial/README.md

         - **readinessProbe**: Defines a probe to check if the container is ready.
         - **livenessProbe**: Defines a probe to check if the container is alive.

+---

+For more information on using the image, please click [here](https://github.com/bashofmann/rancher-demo).

 ### Apply the Deployment

 1. **Apply the YAML file to create the Deployment:**